frederic-perez/AmE-dictionary/data/idioms.md

 __perk up__ :three: To make or become more lively, energetic, attentive, cheerful, dynamic, etc. _I wish you would perk up._ _I think I need some coffee to perk me up._ _The mint perks everything up._
 __pester (someone) for (something)__ To continually annoy someone with requests for something. _I wish you would stop pestering me for a new bicycle; your birthday will be here soon enough!_
 __pet hate__ A source of annoyance for one; a pet peeve. _Ugh, my pet hate is people who chew with their mouths open._
+__Peter Pan syndrome__ A psychological state or condition in which a grown person cannot or refuses to act like an adult; a stubborn and persistent immaturity found in an adult person. _I seem cursed to only find men who have some damned Peter Pan syndrome.
+I’m tired of going out with guys who act like children!_
 __phub__
 __pick (one’s) nose__ :two::dart: __1__ Literally, to remove nasal mucus (i.e., “boogers”) with one’s finger. _Tommy!
 Quit picking your nose, that’s a filthy habit!_ __2__ By extension, to dawdle, fool around, or waste time idly. _No wonder we’re losing so much money—half our staff just stands around picking their noses for most of the day!_
 __pick on (one)__ :two: To harass, bully, or tease one. _I like to pick on people that I love._